senthilpalanisamy/msr_assignments/object_tracking_with_servomotors/README.md

       consistent with this class definition, the object_tracking code can be used without any modifications
-   3. The servo motor adjustment logic in this class is strictly based on the assumption that the intial configuration of the camera is such that the x-axis of the camera is opposite to the direction in which the pan servo moves and the y-axis of the camera points in the same direction as the pan movement of the camera.
+   3. The servo motor adjustment logic in this class is strictly based on the assumption that the intial configuration of the camera (the position of camera when both motors are at 0-0) is such that the x-axis of the camera is opposite to the direction in which the pan servo moves and the y-axis of the camera points in the same direction as the titl movement of the camera.
 You will need to change this logic if this assumption is violated.

 2. Object_tracking.py
    1. This file contains code for detecting a simple blue cube and tracking it using CSRT tracker.